-Getafe isn't considered the most sympathetic club of Spain, but for anyone who likes to go a little bit off the beaten track: the Coliseum Alfonso Pérez can be intimidating sometimes.
+Getafe isn't considered the most sympathetic club in Spain but for anyone who likes to go a little bit off the beaten track: The Coliseum Alfonso Pérez can be intimidating at times.
 It's quite a cool stadium, and easy to combine with Rayo, Real, Atlético or neighbour Leganés.

 Coliseum Alfonso Pérez